microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 ## Reviews/plan ahead
 - I do want to have some dedicated time for going back over chapters 1-3
 - I am planning on putting in some 'review as we go content' if some material repeats
-- my 'theory of learning'
 ### Schedule
-- 10/14 14 Chars and strings and text... oh my
+- 10/14 14 Chars and strings and text... oh my (seriously, this thing is 50 pages)
 - 10/21 15 Enumerated Types and Bit Flags
 - 10/28 16 Arrays
 - 11/4 17 Delegates